Chinx (OS)

 Derek Pinto, known professionally as Chinx (OS), is a British rapper from Camden Town, London.
 He is a member of the UK drill collective group known as OS, also known as 1Side, who are based in the Regent's Park Estate within Camden Town.
 He first released his debut mixtape, One Sided Story, in 2022.

 Early life

 In 2017, he was jailed for a possession of firearm more specifically having an unauthorised license of a Walther P38 pistol.
 And was released on license in October 2021.

 He has previous convictions for Robbery in October 2014 and Assault in 2016.

 Career

-After his release in October 2021, He released his first track titled 'Secrets Not Safe' on Mixtape Madness which hit 1.5 million streams.
+After his release in October 2021, he released his first track titled 'Secrets Not Safe' on Mixtape Madness which hit 1.5 million streams.
 But due to request by Metropolitan Police, it was ordered to be taken down 4 days after its release due 'Inciting violence'.

-He appeared on Fumez the Engineer's Plugged In series which hit an estimated of 2 million streams on YouTube as of 24 October 2023.
+He appeared on Fumez the Engineer's Plugged In series which hit an estimated 2 million streams on YouTube as of 24 October 2023.

 He also appeared in a Daily Duppy produced by GRM Daily which was further released on 5 March 2023, hitting over 1 million streams on YouTube.